cagov/covid19.ca.gov-site-eng-playbook/content/pages/components/style-guide.md

 * Link to webpages instead of PDFs as much as possible.
 Webpages are more accessible across devices, more easily searched, and less likely to break.
   * If you must link to a document, make it a PDF if possible.
 Word documents, Excel sheets, and PowerPoint presentations require software to view them that people may not have.
-  * Indicate if the link is going to a file by providing its extension (like PDF, DOC, or PPT) so people can choose if they want to download it.
+  * Indicate if the link is going to a file by providing its extension (like DOC or PPT) so people can choose if they want to download it.
   * Use the PDF link class to format links to PDFs.
 * Make the link title match the title of the destination page as much as possible.
 This helps people know they arrived in the right place.
 * When creating a button, be short, descriptive, and distinctive.
-* Start with an active verb like **Apply**, **Submit**, or **Search**.
-This keeps the focus on the user’s needs.
-* Do not use _See more_, _Here_, or _View more_.
-They do not give the user a good idea where they’ll go.
-These phrases also assume everyone can see.
 * Limit number of links so as to make the text more readable.
 If you have several relevant links, put them in a bulleted list after your main text.
 * Have links support comprehension, not disrupt it.
 Do not link until it's all right to send the user away (after you've conveyed your point).
 * Open links in the [the same tab and window](https://www.w3.org/TR/WCAG20-TECHS/G200.html).
 Only open content in a new tab or window when there's a good reason to do so.
 Give them [warning](https://www.w3.org/TR/WCAG20-TECHS/G201.html) when a new tab or window will open.